ICB-DCM/pyABC/doc/sampler.rst

 The pyABC package offers a variety of different parallel and distributed sampling strategies.
 Single-core, multi-core and distributed execution is supported in a couple different ways.
+The ParticleParallel samplers implement the
+"Static Scheduling (STAT)" strategy.
+The EvalParallel samplers implement the "DynamicScheduling (DYN)" strategy.

 Single-core execution
 ---------------------